joshmaxsilverman/joshmaxsilverman.github.io/_posts/2022-12-17-christmas-gift-game.md

 ### Intuitive sketch

 With four players, there are two potential pairs.
-Since the names are — at the beginning — uniformly probable, the chance that the first person of a pair doesn't draw their own name is $\frac34$ (this part is exact).
+Since the names are (at the beginning) uniformly probable, the chance that the first person of a pair doesn't draw their own name is $\frac34$ (this part is exact).
 Similarly, the probability that the first person's draw draws their name in return is approximately $\frac14$ (this piece is slightly wrong).
 So, the expected number of pairs per round is

 $$ P_4 \approx 2\times\frac34\times\frac14 = \frac38 = 0.375 $$